kaveriiiiii026/ExpenseTracker_CIA1_DALmb/README.md

 The total amount spent is displayed after entering all of the monthly expenses, and it is then compared to the allocated amount.
 A message indicating the need to control spending is displayed if the overall sum exceeds the budget.
 If not, a message stating that the budget is being kept is shown.
 The amt_list's expense totals are plotted using Matplotlib's plt.plot() function.
 The user is shown the resulting expense chart.
 The except block will catch any exception that arises within the try block.
 The error message will be displayed along with the specific type of error and any relevant information, indicating that an error has occurred.
-The code makes sure that the programme handles potential errors gracefully and gives the user informative error messages by incorporating the try-except block and the while loop.
+The code makes sure that the program handles potential errors gracefully and gives the user informative error messages by incorporating the try-except block and the while loop.